Mordialloc College has a highly regarded and respected performing arts program.

 Students have the opportunity to explore aspects of the performing arts through a number of exciting and innovative subjects and inclusive extra-curricular activities.

-Each year music study and performance includes major musical productions, a variety of instrumental music and music bands, ensembles and choirs, an annual music study camp and live performances outside the school.
+Each year music study and performance includes major musical productions, a variety of instrumental music and music bands, ensembles and choirs and live performances outside the school.

 Mordialloc College has an annual production involving students from all year levels.

-Our musicals involve students from all year levels and provide students with a range of experiences including stage management, and learning about lighting and sound operation.
+Our musicals involve students from all year levels and provide students with a range of experiences, including; acting, vocals, choreographed dancing, stage management, and learning about lighting and sound operation.
+Students have the opportunity to be a part of the cast or backstage crew.

 At Mordialloc College, Performing Arts is a core subject in Years 7 and 8.
 In Years 9 and 10 students are able to choose from a variety of performing arts subjects.